AckerlyXu/heima/articles/sql-database/sql-database-manage-servers-powershell.md

 ---
-title: PowerShell: Create and manage Azure SQL Database servers | Azure
+title: 'PowerShell: Create and manage Azure SQL Database servers | Azure'
 description: Quick reference on how to create and manage Azure SQL Database servers with the PowerShell.
 services: sql-database
 documentationcenter: ''